15 common money scams to avoid

 This might sound like a rare situation to get yourself into, but money mule scams are a lot more common than you think.
 And, unfortunately, young unsuspecting students are the perfect target.

-In fact, according to Cifas (the UK's fraud prevention service), there were over 7,000 cases of people aged 21 or under involved in money muling between January and June in 2021.
-That's a rise of 78% compared to the same period the year prior.
+In fact, according to Cifas (the UK's fraud prevention service), there were nearly 4000 cases of people aged 21 or under involved in money muling between January and June of 2023.
+Young people aged 21 and under now account for one in five (23%) of cases indicating money mule activity.

 When people are recruited as money mules, they will be approached by someone (perhaps on social media, in a bar or even by someone they know relatively well).
 The person approaching them might say that for some reason or other, they can't pay cash into their own account.